Fremont’s Expeditions of the American West

 Black Vermillion River, Kansas

 The party continued its journey along the foothills of the Kansas Valley and on the 20th, crossed the Black Vermillion River, “which has a rich bottom of about one mile in breadth, one-third of which is occupied by timber.”
-After a day’s march of 24 miles, they reached the Big Blue River and encamped on the uplands of the western side, near a small creek, where there was a fine large spring of frigid water.
+After a day’s march of 24 miles, they reached the Big Blue River and encamped on the uplands of the western side, near a small creek, where there was a fine, large spring of frigid water.
 At noon on the 22nd, a halt was made at Wyeth’s Creek, in the bed of which were numerous boulders of dark, ferruginous sandstone, mingled with others of the red sandstone variety.
 At the close of the same day, they made their bivouac in the midst of some well-timbered ravines near the Little Blue River, 24 miles from their camp of the preceding night.
-Crossing the next morning several handsome creeks, with water clear and sandy beds, at 10 a.m., they reached a beautifully wooded stream, about 35 feet wide, called Sandy Creek and, as the Otoe Indians frequently wintered there, was also called Otoe Fork.
+Crossing the next morning, several handsome creeks, with water clear and sandy beds, at 10 a.m., they reached a beautifully wooded stream, about 35 feet wide, called Sandy Creek, and, as the Otoe Indians frequently wintered there, it was also called Otoe Fork.
 After another hard day’s march of 28 miles, they encamped on the Little Blue River.
 Then their route lay up the valley, and on the night of the 25th, they halted at a point in what is now Nuckolls County, Nebraska.

 At this time, Fremont wrote:

-“From the mouth of the Kansas River, according to our reckoning, we had traveled 328 miles, and the geological formation of the country we had passed over consisted of lime and sandstone, covered by the same erratic deposits of sand and gravel which forms the surface rock of the prairies between the Missouri and Mississippi Rivers.”
+“From the mouth of the Kansas River, according to our reckoning, we had traveled 328 miles, and the geological formation of the country we had passed over consisted of lime and sandstone, covered by the same erratic deposits of sand and gravel which form the surface rock of the prairies between the Missouri and Mississippi Rivers.”

 St. Vrain Fort Marker, Colorado

 They then marched up the Platte Valley, but upon reaching the forks, the main party was sent up the north fork while a few men under Fremont passed up the south fork to St. Vrain’s Fort, Colorado.
 From here, they marched northward to the north fork and joined the main body at Fort Laramie, Wyoming.
 Although the Indians were on the warpath farther up the river, Fremont determined to proceed.
-They continued to advance without serious interruption, arrived at the Sweetwater River, marched through South Pass, Wyoming, and ascended the highest peak of the Wind River Mountains.
+They continued to advance without serious interruption, reached the Sweetwater River, marched through South Pass, Wyoming, and ascended the highest peak in the Wind River Mountains.
 The return journey down the Platte River was made without notable incident.

 Kansas River

-“rarely an incident occurred to vary the monotonous resemblance which one day on the prairies here bears to another, and which scarcely requires a particular description.”
+“Rarely an incident occurred to vary the monotonous resemblance which one day on the prairies here bears to another, and which scarcely requires a particular description.”

-They had been gradually and regularly ascending in their progress westward and on the evening of the 14th, were 265 miles by their traveling road from the mouth of the Kansas River.
+They had been gradually and regularly ascending in their progress westward, and on the evening of the 14th, they were 265 miles by their traveling road from the mouth of the Kansas River.
 At this point, the party was divided, and on the 16th, Fremont, with 15 men, proceeded in advance, bearing a little out from the river.
-That night he encamped on Solomon’s Fork of the Smoky Hill River, along whose tributaries he continued to travel for several days.
+That night, he encamped on Solomon’s Fork of the Smoky Hill River, along whose tributaries he continued to travel for several days.
 On the 19th, he crossed the Pawnee Road to the Arkansas River.
 On the afternoon of June 30, he found himself overlooking a valley where, about 10 miles distant, “the south fork of the Platte River was rolling magnificently along, swollen with the waters of the melting snows.”

 Old Fort Laramie

 Upon reaching St. Vrain’s Fort in Colorado, he concluded to remain for a considerable time to explore the surrounding country.
 Boiling Spring River was traversed, and the pueblo at or near its mouth was visited.
 From Fort St. Vrain, the main party marched straight to Fort Laramie, Wyoming, while the party under Fremont passed farther to the west, skirting the mountain and carefully examining the country.
-The two detachments met on the Sweetwater River and after marching through South Pass, continued to Fort Bridger before moving west down the Bear River Valley.
+The two detachments met on the Sweetwater River and, after marching through South Pass, continued to Fort Bridger before moving west down the Bear River Valley.

 Bent's Fort, Colorado by Kathy Alexander.